Close menu Resources for... William & Mary

 Project Description

-To effectively protect nature from the cascading impacts of climate change, there is a need to support local communities in designing, implementing, and evaluating solutions.
-Nature-based Solutions (NBS) are solutions where sustainable planning, design, environmental management, and engineering practices are used to weave natural features or processes into the built environment to promote adaptation and resilience.
-However, NBS must be coupled with continued monitoring of how these interventions will affect water ecosystem services and local communities.
+Nature-based solutions (NBS) have been invoked frequently in recent years to overcome major contemporary water management challenges.
+Nature-based Solutions (NBS) are solutions that utilize sustainable planning, design, environmental management, and engineering practices to weave natural features or processes into the built environment in order to promote adaptation and resilience.
+NBS must be coupled with continued monitoring of how interventions affect water ecosystem services and local communities.

 Project ID - Format